 CHURCH PLANTING

-Church planting in the EPC is under the auspices of the Church Planting Team (CPT), led by veteran church planter and pastor Tom Ricks.
+Church planting in the EPC is under the auspices of Tom Ricks, National Director of Church Planting, and the EPC Church Planting Team (CPT).
 The CPT trains, nurtures, and equips EPC church planters, as well as helps congregations, networks, and presbyteries get the right church planters in the right places.
 In addition, the CPT goals include:

 1. Putting more time, attention and resources into recruiting the next generation of church planters from seminaries around the country.